Skip to content Skip to sidebar Skip to footer

 You know now how to prepare beef tallow, and now you’re ready to enjoy anything this rich, flavourful fat has in store for you.
 You could cook, bake, or put it in your personal care product, so go ahead and let homemade tallow be your excellent addition at home.

-Here is how to make your own beef tallow easily by just following these simple steps and begin trying your hands at making use of these several applications today.
+Here is how to make your own beef tallow easily by just following these simple steps, and begin trying your hand at making use of these several applications today.